To receive shipped orders by Dec. 24, 2024, please order no later than Dec. 14.

 Artist's Statement - Laura Eisen Hunt

-Themes of human relationships and emotion, social issues and empathy bind the work together.
-Although my work has a naturalistic foundation, I am uninterested in creating academically perfect figurative work.
-I prefer a more expressive approach that is less about visual accuracy and more about the human experience.
+Whether I’m painting a landscape or a face, themes of melancholy, introspection, nostalgia, empathy and social issues bind the work together.
+Although my work has a naturalistic foundation, creating academically perfect work bores me.
+I prefer an expressive approach that is less about visual accuracy and more about a universal human experience.

-It is often the play of light and shadow across the face or the body that first draws me in.
-I draw from life in a tiny sketchbook I keep handy to record interesting postures.
-Theaters and gatherings provide venues for filling it with drawings of people—from the back.
-I rummage through family photos to unearth grainy images of unidentified relatives and quirky strangers from yore.
+It is often the play of light and shadow across a face or a hillside that first draws me in.
+I draw from life in a tiny sketchbook I keep handy to record interesting postures in waiting rooms, theaters and gatherings.
+I rummage through family photos to unearth grainy images of unidentified relatives and quirky strangers.
 I’m not above sneaking a snap of someone in a compelling gesture and adding it to my photo library.
 Friends pose for photo sessions to further fill my bank of references.
+My camera helps me to capture scenes and people of interest, whether traveling or near home.
 And sometimes pure imagination stimulates the creative process.
-All are at play in my search for that certain archetypal human quality to express in a work of art.
+All are at play in my search for the elusive or the iconic to express in a work of art.

 I begin by digitally editing my photographic image, emphasizing contrast and simplifying shapes.
-The result becomes my reference.
-I work with acrylic paint on my favorite surface, cradled wood panels.
+The result becomes my reference, which is only a starting point.
+I work with acrylic paint on canvas or my favorite surface, cradled wood panels.
 I like their crisp corners, and how they feel like containers holding something mysterious and beautiful.
-After applying gesso to the panel, I cover it with orange, turquoise, metallic copper or whatever feels right.
+After applying gesso to the surface, I cover it with orange, turquoise, or whatever feels right.
 That layer influences the overall presence of the painting, peeking through gaps to energize the work.
-Patterned paper scraps or torn vintage maps animate the picture plane.
-Outlines and the simplification of details lend a symbolic quality to my figures.
-And scraping paint right across an almost completed work is another technique I use to shift the subject from specific individual to universal archetype.
+Paper scraps or photo transfers sometimes find their way into the painting.
+And scraping paint right across an almost completed work contributes emotional content and shifts the subject from specific to universal.
+This last step in my process declares my love for abstraction and the paint itself.
+Even when exploring the past, I am seeing it through the a contemporary lens.

 My influences include anonymous folk and tribal artists of Africa and the Americas, and the Abstract Expressionists.
 I deeply admire the figurative works of David Bates for its bold stylization, David Park for his confident expressiveness, and Catherine Kehoe for her mastery of simplification of the human figure.
 When I see their work, I feel affirmed in my direction as I seek my own version of those ideals.